 As St. Louis approaches the cold winter months, city officials announced a plan Wednesday to fund about 160 extra shelter beds.

-That is in addition to around 800 beds available year-round, but it’s still not enough to meet demand, officials say.
+That's in addition to around 340 emergency beds and around 500 transitional beds available year-round, but it’s still not enough to meet demand, officials say.
 In October, 466 people were turned away because there were not enough beds, according to data from the Institute for Community Alliances.

 Teka Childress, a board member with the St. Louis City Continuum of Care, said she is grateful for the additional beds but worries for those who won’t be able to find shelter on the harshest nights of the year.